 Pitfall #1: It will be extremely difficult for your heirs to keep the home.

+One common pitfall and one of the reverse mortgage basics is the difficulty involved in keeping the home.
 This may or may not be an issue for you.
 If you don’t have heirs or you feel that your heirs would find your home to be a burden then you can effectively dismiss this concern.

 But for many families, the home is the only wealth they’ll ever be passing on.
 And while heirs could keep the home by paying the balance of the reverse mortgage, they may not have funds to do so.